lucidrains/soft-moe-pytorch/README.md

 ## Todo

 - [x] address the limitation of number of slots being fixed. think about a way to make dynamic number of slots based on sequence length
+- [ ] once variable sequence length is handled in distributed, add to dynamic soft moe

 ## Citations